benhoyt/cdnupload/README.rst

         source = cdnupload.FileSource(settings.static_dir)
         settings.static_paths = source.build_key_map()

 If you have huge numbers of static files, this is not recommended, as it does have to re-hash all the files when the server starts up.
-So for larger sites it's best to produce the key map JSON and copy that to your app servers as part of your deployment process.
+So for larger sites it’s best to produce the key map JSON and copy that to your app servers as part of your deployment process.

 Static URLs in CSS
 ==================

-If you reference static files in your CSS (for example, background images with ``url(...)`` expressions), you'll need to either remove them from your CSS and generate them in an inline ``<style>`` section at the top of your HTML, or use a post-processor script on your CSS to change the URLs from relative to full hashed URLs.
+If you reference static files in your CSS (for example, background images with ``url(...)`` expressions), you’ll need to either remove them from your CSS and generate them in an inline ``<style>`` section at the top of your HTML, or use a post-processor script on your CSS to change the URLs from relative to full hashed URLs.

 For small sites, it may be simpler to just extract them from your CSS.
 For example, for a CSS rule like this::